SE701-T1/frontend/CODE_OF_CONDUCT.md

 ## Our Pledge

-In the interest of creating a safe and inclusive work environment, we as members, contributors, and leaders pledge to make participation in SOFTENG 701 Team 1 a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of creating a safe and inclusive work environment, we as members, contributors, and leaders pledge to make participation in SOFTENG 701 a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We pledge to act and interact in ways that contribute to an open, welcoming,